 - Your website has recently migrated

-How To Submit A Sitemap In Google Search Console
+How To Submit An XML Sitemap In Google Search Console

-How To Submit Sitemap To Google Search console:
+How To Submit Sitemap XML To Google Search Console:

 Here are steps you need to follow:

 - Sign in to Google search console